-My good friend and colleague, Dr. Judith Orloff recently posted a blog from her new book, The Ecstasy of Surrender on how letting go, relinquishing control, and being more flexible can help relieve stress.
+My good friend and colleague, Dr. Judith Orloff recently posted a blog from her new book, The Power of Surrender on how letting go, relinquishing control, and being more flexible can help relieve stress.
 The art of letting go or surrendering is part of the mindfulness meditation practice I discuss in my book, Wise Mind, Open Mind.
 Meditation helps to quiet the rational mind, and allow you to open up to the intuitive creative mind.
 Through this connection one is able to build what I call “mindstrength,” learn to stop their reactivity, and focus on the big picture.

 I’ve found in my practice patients who are in a stressful situation benefit from answering the following questions, which allows them to shift from a reactive state and become more proactive.